 Exceptions to the phaseout rules.
 A higher phaseout range applies to rehabilitation investment credits from rental real estate activities.
 For those credits, the phaseout of the $25,000 special allowance starts when your modified adjusted gross income exceeds $200,000 ($100,000 if you’re a married individual filing a separate return and living apart at all times during the year).

-There is no phaseout of the $25,000 special allowance for low-income housing credits or for the CRD.
+There is no phaseout of the $25,000 special allowance for low-income housing credits.

 Ordering rules.
 If you have more than one of the exceptions to the phaseout rules in the same tax year, you must apply the $25,000 phaseout against your passive activity losses and credits in the following order.